 Donner focuses on security and performance, which is validated with code coverage and fuzz testing.

-Try it out: Render an SVG to PNG
+Try It Out: Render an SVG to PNG

-bazel run --run_under="cd $PWD &&" //examples:svg_to_png -- donner_splash.svg
+bazel run //examples:svg_to_png -- donner_splash.svg

 How it works: svg_to_png.cc